-The surrogate we present here has a length of 5000 M and therefore cannot model the inspiral for low mass binaries.
-It is therefore of interest to build surrogates for significantly longer waveforms so as to enable accelerated analysis of costly low mass GW events.
-A first step is to investigate the limitations of the current surrogate construction method.
-To this end we also constructed a longer surrogate (covering 80000 M), which corresponds to a starting frequency of 20 Hz for an equal mass binary with a total mass of $20 \msun$.
+The surrogate we present here has a duration of 5000 M and cannot model the inspiral for low-mass binaries.
+Even though a computationally efficient post-adiabatic processing model from the TEOB family of arbitrary duration is available (see Ref~\cite{Gamba:2021ydi} and ~\cite{Gamba:2020ljo}), it is still of interest to build surrogates for significantly longer waveforms to enable an accelerated analysis of costly low-mass GW events and to understand waveform systematics.
+The first step is to investigate the limitations of the current surrogate construction method.
+To this end, we also constructed a longer surrogate (covering 80000 M), which corresponds to a starting frequency of 20 Hz for an equal mass binary with a total mass of $20 \msun$.
 This surrogate only includes two subdomains in mass ratio with the boundaries at $q = 1, 2,$ and 4.
 We found a surrogate accuracy similar to the shorter surrogate we have discussed in-depth in this paper when restricting to the overlapping region of parameter space.
-This longer surrogate turns out to be more than order of magnitude faster computationally than \seob.
+This longer surrogate turns out to be more than an order of magnitude faster computationally than \seob.
 We found that the construction of this longer surrogate for each of its subdomains is computationally prohibitive when using 25 points per orbit to construct the dynamical surrogate which would result in 20000 time points.
 Apart from this computational issue, we did not find any hard limitations in the current method, in particular its reliance on the solution of an ODE system in time and the fitting errors.
 Yet, even a duration of 80000 M is not long enough in practice as the duration increases very rapidly as the total mass and/or the starting frequency decreases, and for low-mass binaries detectable by ground-based detectors, we would need to cover durations of millions of M, which does not seem feasible with the current methodology.
 Therefore, it will be very interesting to study alternative surrogate construction methods or hybridization of the surrogate with post-Newtonian or post-adiabatic \ac{EOB} waveforms in the inspiral.